harmlessprince/taocomerce-docs/src/api-endpoints/authentication/customer-profile.md

 ---

 ##  Description
 The **Get Authenticated Customer Profile** API retrieves the details of the currently authenticated customer.
-This endpoint requires a valid JWT token and X-MerchantId header.
+This endpoint requires a valid JWT token and X-MerchantApiKey header.

 ##  Endpoint
 **GET** `/v1/customers/profile`